CambridgeEngineering/PartIA-Computing-Lent-doc/development_recommendations.rst

 Working in a team
 -----------------

-Most software is developed in teams, and working effectively in a team developing a piece of software requires certain skills and practices.
-At a planning level:
+Most software is developed in teams, and working effectively in a development team requires certain skills and practices.
+At a planning
+level:

 - Examine the required tasks, then discuss and decide on the dependencies between tasks.
 To start, allocate independent tasks to